Traditional East Indian Wedding Rice

 Sarah

-East Indian Wedding rice is a delicious and tasty dish served at most East Indian weddings and speical functions.
+Wedding rice is a delicious and tasty dish served at most East Indian weddings and special functions.

 5 out of 5 Stars by 3 readers!